trisii/trisii/README.md

 ### Hi there 👋

-- I'm currently transitioning all my stuff from .NET 7 to .NET 8
-- I like Unix!
+- I like Unix, that's why I like macOS even more!
 - I like object-oriented programming
 <!--
 **trisii/trisii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.